 So the question is whether we have now seen the worst?
+It is certainly difficult to deregulate energy twice, but timing will be difficult.
 There is nearly 5 years of bear market mentality now hardwired into local investors' minds and it will be the locals, not foreigners, who will get this stock market moving again.
 But we have to say we are very taken with the opportunities Vietnam offers any investor with a 3-5 year horizon.
 Here are the main reasons: